A Moment Lost to Time: The World Heritage Missions Collection

 Forged Against the Headwinds

-Unlike the great documentary projects of the past, which were backed by government grants, the Missions Collection was undertaken at personal and financial risk.
-It was an act of artistic conviction, created during a small window of opportunity after the July UNESCO announcement and before the October Inscription Ceremony.
-This dedication to capturing the historic moment required months of daily visits to the Missions to find the perfect light and a painstaking post-production process of combining hundreds of images into massive, breathtaking mosaics.
+Unlike past documentary projects that had government support, the Missions Collection was created at Saunders’ personal and financial risk.
+It was a choice made out of artistic conviction, during a brief period between the July UNESCO announcement and the October Inscription Ceremony.
+Capturing this historic moment required months of daily visits to the Missions to achieve the right light.
+Many more months of meticulous work followed at KGS Studios to combine hundreds of images into large, striking composites that rendered like a gigantic single hyperrealistic painting.

 Becoming a Steward of San Antonio’s Heritage